 Slide your feet apart, opening legs as wide as possible without sinking your lower back.
 Squeeze your inner thighs as you glide your feet back together.
 Complete three sets of 15 reps.

-2. Your couch: This multipurpose piece of furniture isn’t just for lying around.
+This multipurpose piece of furniture isn’t just for lying around.
 Not only does it serve as a great piece of fitness equipment for all exercise levels and for total body fitness routines, its various elevations (couch cushion versus arm rest) allow you to target different portions of your muscle that you may find harder to tone.
 Elevating your legs on the couch cushion while performing a push up makes this upper body exercise advanced.
 It targets the top part of your chest, while simultaneously sculpting your shoulders and your arms.
 Beginners practice perfect form while standing over the arm rest and leaning in to the push up.
 Standing allows you to control the amount of bodyweight you’re pushing and gives you the benefits of defined arms and chest.

-3. Your groceries: Whether it’s once a week or once month, every bit of exercise helps.
+Whether it’s once a week or once month, every bit of exercise helps.
 Groceries are a great arm toning activity.
 If you don’t want to cause attention to yourself don’t move.
 Hold a grocery bag in each arm at 90 degree angles and keep them there for as long as possible.
 This exercise is known as an isometric hold.
-The longer you stay in place, the more muscle fibers you recruit and the more fibres you recruit, the nicer your arms will look.
+The longer you stay in place, the more muscle fibers you recruit and the more fibers you recruit, the nicer your arms will look.
 It’s that simple.

-4. Your body: your body is the only all in one cardio and resistance training tool you own.
+your body is the only all in one cardio and resistance training tool you own.
 In fact, some would say store-bought fitness equipment is a thing of the past as newer and more creative body movements cut the boredom of exercise.
 The burpee is a great example of a full body toning and cardio exercise: